danobohud/TransferLearningforPSC/README.md

 “python Ensemble.py -i CATH/ca/preprocessed/HRCA_TRAINTEST.h5 -f1 True -b 16 -e e1”

-NB: For this model to run properly, you will need to request the learned model weights from a.o.hudson@se18.qmul.ac.uk.
+NB: For this model to run properly, you will need to request the learned model weights from alexander.hudson@dtc.ox.ac.uk.

 2.6 GetPFP.py